Blendify/blender-manual/trunk/blender_docs/manual/game_engine/physics/types/rigid_body.rst

 Default
    For Dynamic and Static objects, it is a Triangle Mesh (see below).
    For everything else, it is a Sphere (see below).
-Capsule - A cylinder with hemispherical caps, like a pill.
+Capsule -- A cylinder with hemispherical caps, like a pill.
    Radius of the hemispheres is the greater of the x or y extent.
    Height is the z bounds
 Box
    The x,y,z bounding box, as defined above.
 Sphere
-   Radius is defined by the object's scale (visible in the N properties panel) times the physics radius (can be found in Physics » Attributes » Radius.
+   Radius is defined by the object's scale (visible in the N properties panel) times the physics radius (can be found in :menuselection:`Physics --> Attributes --> Radius`.
    Note: This is the only bounds that respects the Radius option.
 Cylinder
    Radius is the greater of the x or y extent.